This post may contain affiliate sales links. Please see my full disclosure policy for details

 - pinch of salt

 - Preheat oven to 325°F. Generously greased and flour a 10-cup bundt pan.
-Allow the butter, milk and eggs to come to room temperature.
+Allow the butter, eggs and milk to come to room temperature.

-- Slowly add the eggs one at a time and make sure each one is well mixed before adding the next.
-Add the almond extract and beat until mixed.
+- Slowly add eggs 1 at a time and make sure each one is well mixed before adding the next.
+Mix in the extract with the last egg.

-- Strain the Cherry Pie filling through a fine sieve to extract the cherries form the juice/filling.
+- Strain the cherry pie filling through a fine sieve to extract the cherries from the juice/filling.

 - After 10 minutes of cooling, gently run a knife around the edges of your bundt to help release it from the edge before flipping.
 Invert the cake onto a plate and allow it cool for 2-3 hours.

 - Once the glaze is nice and smooth, drizzle it over the cake.
-If desired, you can use a Ziploc bag to pipe the glaze the way I have, drizzling it down the sides of the cake.
+If desired, you can use a Ziploc bag to pipe the glaze.
+Top with sliced almonds.

-- You must use at least a 10-cup capacity bundt pan
+- Pan Size: You must use at least a 10-cup capacity bundt pan

 - Baking times will vary depending on pan size and true internal oven temperatures.
 Not all 10 cup bundt pans are the same shape and depth which can effect the baking time.

 - The Cherry pie filling must be drained and separated from the juice/gel filling so you’re only using the cherries from the pie filling.
 See instructions and photos in the blog post.